martabacc/Silacak/readme.md

 # Sistem Informasi Pelacakan
 --
 This document summarizes my work as a part timer @LPTSI ITS Surabaya.
-Started at 1st Sept 2016, I'm assigned to maintain and adding new features according to LPPM needs.
+Started at 1st Sept 2016, I was assigned to maintain and adding new features according to LPPM needs.
 It is built in CodeIgniter.
 Previous developers were developed it nicely, but still leave some smelly codes.
 Didnt use any kind of pattern.

 ## Changelog